-Self-awareness means being honest with yourself about your skill level as an artist and being open to learning new things.
+Self-awareness means being honest with yourself about your skill level as an aspiring tattoo artist and being open to learning new thingsto develop your artistic talent.
 However, it also means knowing your worth.

 Finding this balance is important because without self-awareness, you’ll never improve.
-If you think your work is better than it is, then you won’t practice enough, and you’ll mess up tattoos that are way above your skill level, leaving you with low quality tattoos.
+If you think your work is better than it is, then you won’t practice enough.
+This can cause you to mess up tattoos that are way above your skill level, leaving you with low quality tattoos.

 But at the same time, you don't want to sell yourself short.
-If you’re constantly criticizing yourself, then it’s easy to end up working at a shop that only pays you a fraction of what you are worth.
+If you’re constantly criticizing yourself, then it’s easy to end up working at a tattoo studio that only pays you a fraction of what you are worth.
 The key is to have balance.
 Don't be cocky about your art skills and don't discount the value you provide to the shop you work in.
-Especially if you are an apprentice.

 How to Develop This Trait:

-When a better artist gives you advice, listen to it.
+When a better artist gives you advice or shares knowledge, listen carefully to it.
 If you implement their advice they will want to help you even more.
 If you don't, they will stop giving you pointers.
 Nothing annoys a mentor more than someone who does not listen to them.
 Also, don't take criticism personally, instead see it as an opportunity to get better.

-Artists tend to be their own worst critic.
+Most tattoo artists tend to be their own worst critic.
 But as a tattoo artist, that’s an important trait.
 You always need to be considering how you can improve in order to raise your skill level.
-Even the top artists you see in magazines are never satisfied with their work.
-They are always trying to improve.
+Even the top tattoo artists you see in magazines are never satisfied with their work.

 Looking at other artists’ work will give you an idea of what the standard of tattooing is - and if you’re below or above it.
 This is important because without knowing what the standard is, it’s easy to believe you’re better than you really are.

-That false confidence leads to new artists doing tattoos they aren’t ready for, or ruining their relationships with other artists.
+That false confidence leads to aspiring tattoo artists doing tattoos they aren’t ready for, or ruining their relationships with other artists.
 No tattoo artist wants to be around other tattooers that think they’re better than they are.